-Compensation Committee of ETP and ETE
+Compensation Committee

 We are a limited partnership and our units are listed on the NYSE.
-ETP is also a limited partnership whose units are listed on the NYSE.
-Although the rules of the NYSE do not require publicly traded limited partnerships to have a compensation committee, the board of directors of ETP's general partner has established a Compensation Committee.
-The board of directors of our General Partner established our Compensation Committee in October of 2008 by appointing Bill W. Byrne and Paul E. Glaske as its initial members.
-Mr. Glaske serves as the chair of the Compensation Committee.
+Although the rules of the NYSE do not require publicly traded limited partnerships to have a compensation committee, the board of directors of our General Partner has established a Compensation Committee that is composed of two directors of our General Partner (Messrs.
+Byrne and Grimm) who our General Partner has determined to be "independent" (as that term is defined in the applicable NYSE corporate governance standards) and one director (Mr. Davis) who is not "independent" under the NYSE standards.

-The responsibilities of the ETP Compensation Committee include, among other duties, the following:
+The Compensation Committee's responsibilities include, among other duties, the following:

-- Ÿ annually review and approve goals and objectives relevant to compensation of the Chief Executive Officer, or the CEO; - Ÿ annually evaluate the CEO's performance in light of these goals and objectives, and make recommendations to the board of directors of ETP's general partner with respect to the CEO's compensation levels based on this evaluation; - Ÿ based on input from, and discussion with, the CEO, make recommendations to the board of directors of ETP's general partner with respect to non-CEO executive officer compensation, including incentive compensation and compensation under equity based plans; - Ϋ́ make determinations with respect to the grant of equity-based awards to executive officers under ETP's equity incentive plans; - ÿ periodically evaluate the terms and administration of ETP's short-term and long-term incentive plans to assure that they are structured and administered in a manner consistent with ETP's goals and objectives; - Ÿ periodically evaluate incentive compensation and equity-related plans and consider amendments if appropriate; - \ddot{Y} periodically evaluate the compensation of the directors;

-- Ÿ retain and terminate any compensation consultant to be used to assist in the evaluation of director, CEO or executive officer compensation; and - \ddot{Y} perform other duties as deemed appropriate by the board of directors of ETP's general partner.
+- Y annually review and approve goals and objectives relevant to compensation of the Chief Executive Officer, or the CEO; - ÿ annually evaluate the CEO's performance in light of these goals and objectives, and make recommendations to the board of directors of our General Partner with respect to the CEO's compensation levels based on this evaluation; - ÿ based on input from, and discussion with, the CEO, make recommendations to the board of directors of our General Partner with respect to non-CEO executive officer compensation, including incentive compensation and compensation under equity based plans; - $\ddot{Y}$ make determinations with respect to the grant of equity-based awards to executive officers under our equity incentive plans; - ÿ periodically evaluate the terms and administration of ETP's short-term and long-term incentive plans to assure that they are structured and administrated in a manner consistent with ETP's goals and objectives; - $\ddot{Y}$ periodically evaluate incentive compensation and equity-related plans and consider amendments if appropriate; - ÿ periodically evaluate the compensation of the directors; - Ÿ retain and terminate any compensation consultant to be used to assist in the evaluation of director, CEO or executive officer compensation; and - ¬ perform other duties as deemed appropriate by the board of directors of our General Partner.